A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Introduction

 \subsection{Context}

-Let $g \geq 1$ and let $\kappa$ be a integer partition of $2g-2$.
-A stratum $\mathcal{H}_g(\kappa)$ of the moduli space of translation surfaces is the set of isomorphism classes of pairs $(X,\omega)$ where $X$ is a genus $g$ Riemann surface and $\omega$ is a non vanishing holomorphic $1$-form on $X$ whose zeroes have multiplicities given by $\kappa$.
-This space admits a natural action by the group $\GL$, which is a generalization of the action of $\GL$ on the space of flat tori $\GL / SL(2,\mathbb{Z})$.
+Let $g \geq 1$, $n \geq 1$ and $\kappa = (k_1,\cdots,k_n)$ be a integer partition of $2g-2$.
+We denote by $\mathcal{H}(\kappa)$ the space of isomorphism classes of triples $q = (X_q,\mathfrak{z}_q,\omega_q)$ where $X_q$ is a genus $g$ Riemann surface, $\omega_q$ is a non-vanishing holomorphic $1$-form on $X_q$ and $\mathfrak{z}_q$ is a bijection from $\{1,\cdots,n\}$ to $\Sigma_q$ where $\Sigma_q$ is the set of zeroes of $\omega_q$ and such that $\mathfrak{z}_q(i)$ has multiplicity $\kappa_i$.
+Such a $q$ is usually referred to as a pointed translation surface or a translation surface with zeroes labeled.
+Occasionally, we might also say surface for the sake of simplicity.
+The space $\moduli$ admits a natural action of the group $\GL$, which is a generalization of the action by left multiplication of $\GL$ on the space of flat tori $\GL / SL_2(\mathbb{Z})$.
 The classification of the closed invariant sets is a central problem in Teichmüller dynamics.
-Recently, a deep theorem of Eskin, Mirzakhani and Mohammadi has shed light on the structure of such sets: they are immersed orbifolds cut out by linear equations with real coefficients in period coordinates.
+Recently, the work of Eskin, Mirzakhani and Mohammadi has shed light on the structure of such sets: they are immersed orbifolds cut out by linear equations with real coefficients in period coordinates.
 These objects are referred to as affine invariant orbifolds.
 See \cite{eskin2015isolation}.

-Transverse to the $\GL$-action, there is a local action by $\mathbb{C}^{\vert \kappa \vert-1}$ that fits into a natural holomorphic foliation of the strata of the moduli space.
-It is usually referred to as the isoperiodic foliation, the kernel foliation or the Rel foliation.
-The leaf $\mathcal{F}_X$ of a translation surface $(X,\omega)$ is locally obtained as a level set of the absolute periods map.
+Transverse to the $\GL$-action, there is a local action by $\mathbb{C}^{n-1}$ that fits into a holomorphic foliation of $\moduli$.
+It is usually referred to as the isoperiodic foliation, the absolute period foliation, the kernel foliation or the Rel foliation.
+The leaf $\mathcal{F}_q$ of a translation surface $q$ is locally obtained as a level set of the absolute periods map.
 See \cite{hooper2015rel} for a careful definition of this foliation.
 This foliation has been introduced about 25 years ago by Kontsevich and Eskin, and later by McMullen and Calta before it became a central object in Teichmüller dynamics.
-See for example how it is involved in the classfication of horocycle orbits of Prym eigenforms in $\mathcal{H}(1,1)$ obtained by Bainbridge, Smillie and Weiss in \cite{bainbridge2016horocycle}.
+See for example how it is involved in the classification of horocycle orbits of Prym eigenforms in $\mathcal{H}(1,1)$ obtained by Bainbridge, Smillie and Weiss in \cite{bainbridge2016horocycle}.